japanoise/emsys/README.md

   don't have recursive editing, so `C-r` just replaces the current occurrence with the string prompted for without changing the replacement.
 * `M-x replace-string` - Replace one string with another in the region
+* `M-x replace-regexp` - Replace first match of given regular expression per line in the region with given string
 * `M-x indent-tabs` - Use tabs for indentation in current buffer (the default)
 * `M-x indent-spaces` - Use spaces for indentation in current buffer.
 You will be prompted for the number of spaces to use.